Black Eyed Peas with Andouille Sausage and Rice

 - 1 lb dried black eyed peas, soaked according to instructions below

-- 2 tbsp grapeseed or extra virgin olive oil, divided
+- 2 tablespoon grapeseed or extra virgin olive oil, divided

-- 3 tsp minced garlic (about 3 cloves of garlic)
+- 3 teaspoon minced garlic (about 3 cloves of garlic)

 - 5 cups chicken stock